Alperenclk/Tap-To-Earn_Bot_For_Telegram/README.md

 - Activate *developer option* of your device.
 You can check for it Google.
 - Go to developer option menu and activate *USB Debbuging* option.
 - Connect the USB port of the phone to the computer and turn on *USB Tethering mode* on the phone
-- Open the telegram bot page
+- Open the telegram bot page and click play

 ## Installation